Gabriele91/barXtemp/README.md

 [![Build Status](https://travis-ci.org/Gabriele91/barXtemp.svg)](https://travis-ci.org/Gabriele91/barXtemp)

 This is a simple **OS X app** to get the computer temperature.
-The app is accessible from the Systray and shows the CPU temperature, the speed of the fans and the temperature of the battery.
+The app is accessible from the Systray and shows the CPU temperature, the integrated GPU temperature (if available), the speed of the fans and the temperature of the battery.
 Click [here](http://gabriele91.github.io/barXtemp/) to jump to the official web page.

 ## Screenshots
 | ![](http://gabriele91.github.io/barXtemp/images/ScreenShot.png) |